Seller and Borrower Short Sale and Loss Mitigation Documents and Instructions

 refinance programs you may be eligible for.”
 You can obtain more information about the HARP mortgage loan refinance program here: HARP mortgage loan refinance program.

-HUD Pre-foreclosure Sale Program (HUD PFS Program) - If your mortgage loan is FHA insured then you will absolutely want and need to participate in this short sale program.
-Information and the procedures can be viewed here: HUD Pre-foreclosure Sale Program Procedure, HUD Pre-Foreclosure Sales Program Facts Sheet and HUD Pre-Foreclosure Sales Program Mortgagee Letter 2008-43.
-If you are accepted into the HUD Preforeclosure Sale Program, you will receive a HUD Preforeclosure Sale Program Approval to Participate (this is a sample), which is filled out by the bank or mortgage lender and states the terms of the short sale that will be acceptable to your bank or mortgage lender and HUD.
-To start your application to this short sale program please fill out the documents indicated below, but be sure to clearly indicate that you are requesting a short sale, not a loan modification.
+HAFA Short Sale Program Documents – The HAFA Short Sale Program is under the MHA Program (and formerly under HAMP) so you will to use the MHA forms (do not download the forms from the government’s MHA website as they usually outdated – please use only the forms listed below) to apply for a HAFA short sale, but be sure to clearly indicate that you are requesting a short sale, not a loan modification.
 For the documents that need to be filled out (borrower(s) only – i.e. if the property is owned jointly by a husband and wife, but the husband is the only borrower on the loan you only need to submit the following documents for the husband), please be sure to read and follow all the instructions exactly as written.
-Generally, the documents require to apply for the HUD Short Sale Program are as follows:
+Generally, the documents require to apply for the HAFA Short Sale Program are as follows (use document links below):

 - Bank Statements (most recent 2 months) – You will need to provide the full bank statements for all the bank accounts that the borrower(s) on the loan own.
 Online printouts of account activity are not acceptable.
 Most banks make full statements available for download via their online banking systems.